Edmonton Eskimos (baseball)

-The Edmonton Eskimos were a Canadian minor league baseball team that played in Edmonton, Alberta in various leagues between 1909 and 1914, and again from 1920 to 1922.
+The Edmonton Eskimos were a Canadian minor league baseball team that played in Edmonton, Alberta, in various leagues between 1909 and 1914, and again from 1920 to 1922.
+A revived Eskimos team played from 1946 to 1959, and were briefly Western International League members during the 1953 and 1954 seasons.

 Class D years: 1909–1914

 The first incarnation of the Eskimos team joined the Western Canada League in 1909, playing against teams from various provinces in western Canada.
 The league was classified as a Class D league, the lowest minor league level, and the team had to operate under a $750 salary cap.

 The team was not particularly successful.
 In 1910, the team earned a co-championship with the Calgary Bronchos, but the team's overall record across their six seasons was 273-324.
 The team folded, along with the Western Canada League as a whole, after the 1914 season.

 The team was known as the Gray Birds in 1912 and 1913.

 Class B years: 1920–1922

 In 1919, after World War I ended, the Western Canada League re-formed.
 A year later, in 1920, the Eskimos also re-formed and joined the new Western Canada League.
 They played as the Esquimos for the 1920 season before returning to the original spelling for 1921 and 1922.

 The new Western Canada League was a six-team Class B league, two levels higher in the minor league system, and with a $1000 salary cap.
 The team played in this league for the 1920 and 1921 season, but again had little success, finishing in the bottom half of the league both years.

 After the 1921 season, the Western Canada League folded again.
 Two teams from the WCL (Calgary and Edmonton) joined with two teams from the Pacific Coast International League to form the Western International League, a new Class B league.
 The WIL was unstable and folded midway through the 1922 season, when Edmonton was in second place out of the four teams.
 The team folded as well.

+The Eskimos played at Diamond Park.